mk-fg/reliable-discord-client-irc-daemon/README.rst

 #rdircd.debug chan can be used to tweak various logging and inspect daemon state
 and protocols more closely, send "help" there to list available commands.

+For broad outline of various supported configuration settings, see `rdircd.defaults.ini`_ file (output of ``./rdircd --conf-dump-defaults``), and more on particular uses of those below.

+.. _rdircd.defaults.ini: rdircd.defaults.ini

 Misc Feature Info
 -----------------